ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - stored in a contiguous section of memory
 - initialize `Vec::with_capacity(n)`, for large n, instead of `new`, if you know u will push tons of items
     - this avoids a lot of copies and allocations
+- it implements `Debug`, but not `Display`, and can be printed with `let v = vec![1, 2]; println!("{v:?}");`
+- `VecDeque` - basically a ring buffer that uses a beginning and end pointer
+    - good for queues and stacks, esp queue, u can append to beginning without having to move all items in array
+    - overhead: gotta check if at end of allocation and wrap when indexing
+    - disadvantage: cant turn into slice (no `DeRef` into slice), slices needs to be contiguous memory
+    - disadvantage: cpu's do memory readahead optimizations for things like loops, and they dont know the ring buffer's termination
 ### SLICES
 - like arrays but size not known at compile time
 - 2 word object: 1st word is pointer to data, 2nd word is length of slice